shengfeng-yang/shengfeng-yang.github.io/_pages/research_computation.md

 Modeling Defects in Advanced Energy Materials:
 ------
-The research uses advanced computational techniques to design state-of-the-art materials and structures for diverse energy applications, including Li-ion batteries.
+We use advanced computational modeling and simulation to understand and engineer defect–structure–property relationships, guiding the design of next-generation lithium-ion batteries, solid-state electrolytes, and beyond.

 <a href="/publication/2025-04-Lithium-storage" style="font-size: 18px; font-weight: bold;">Lithium storage mechanisms and electrochemical behavior of a molybdenum disulfide nanoparticle anode</a>